Conacre ‘not to blame’ for all of NI’s land fertility issues

 Farmers who own ground need to take more responsibility for maintaining land fertility, a senior agri-business manager has warned.

-Speaking at an agri-economics briefing, Ulster Bank’s senior agriculture manager, Cormac McKervey, said conacre could not be blamed for Northern Ireland’s land fertility problems, given that most of the ground in poor condition is not even managed through the system.
+Speaking at an agri-economics briefing for agricultural journalists, Ulster Bank’s senior agriculture manager, Cormac McKervey, said conacre could not be blamed for Northern Ireland’s land fertility problems, given that most of the ground in poor condition is not even managed through the system.

 It comes as the system of letting ground comes under increased scrutiny, with critics saying it does not give farmers the security of knowing investments in the land will be returned.